 If you have a gluten issue, it's not a big deal in Vietnam because the locals use mostly rice products.
 But it's still best to tell them about gluten foods you cannot consume.

-This concern only needs to be noticed when you have food at any local family (home-cook meals) or regular (meat-based) dining places.
+This concern only needs to be noticed when you have food at local family (home-cooked meals) or regular (meat-based) dining places.

 Milk and eggs

 Even though dining places serve the religious practice of not eating animals, they might still put eggs and dairy products into the dishes.
 You have to double-check if it is vegan or not!